 - The legislative body finds that the moratorium is justified by a compelling public interest.
 This interest should be to eliminate a substantial risk to the public’s health, safety, or welfare of the community.
 In the developer example above, the potential drop in residents’ property values or impact on airport operations from the construction of a massive apartment building nearby and the change to the community atmosphere could qualify as a compelling public interest.
 So could potentially unrestricted building heights with no consideration for adjacent land uses.

 - The area is unregulated.
 Land without any existing regulating land use ordinances don’t require a compelling public interest to qualify for temporary regulations.

 - The land is the subject of an Environmental Impact Statement or a Major Investment Study examining the area as a proposed highway or transportation corridor.
 These studies conducted by government organizations such as the Utah Department of Transportation (UDOT) could be set back by unanticipated development in the area being studied.
 A moratorium lets the government pause development while the study is being conducted.
-The moratorium can only last for as long as the land is being studied, and are the only exception to the six-month maximum period for all moratoriums being renewed.
+The moratorium can only last for as long as the land is being studied, but the State may renew the 180 day time limit up to 2 times if needed.

 So if you’re talking about unregulated land, conducting an environmental or transportation study, or believe a “compelling public interest” is at stake, then a moratorium can be an effective way to buy yourself time to make the best decision for your community.